-Humans of Film Festival is organized by Stichting | Foundation Humans of Film
+Humans of Film Festival is organized by Foundation | Stichting Humans of Film.

 We are looking for:

-- Films that are specifically made to create awareness; overtly pertaining to an individual or group/sub culture through whose cinematic journey we become aware of particular issues, situations, difficulties, discoveries, concerns, passions and much more.
+Films that are specifically made to create awareness; overtly pertaining to an individual or group/subculture through whose cinematic journey we become aware of particular issues, situations, difficulties, discoveries, concerns, passions, and much more.

 *** RULES AND TERMS ***

-- We will not accept films that have been screened a year ago or longer at major film festivals in the Netherlands.
+We will not accept films that have been screened a year ago or longer at major film festivals in the Netherlands.
 If the film is to be screened a few months prior to ours then it's okay to submit.

-- The following films will NOT be accepted since we are not looking for these films this edition; pure entertainment films, big blockbuster films, action movies, fantasy films, animation films, horror films, cartoons, video essays, experimental, romance, silent films, typical TV documentaries, multimedia/video art installations or music videos.
+The following films are LESS likely or NOT going to be accepted since it is more often difficult to translate or convey a ‘human interest’ focus through these type of films: pure entertainment films, big blockbuster films, pure action movies, fantasy films, animation films, horror films, cartoons, video essays, experimental, romance, silent films, TV formatted documentaries, multimedia/video art installations or music videos.

-- The deadlines after the early bird deadline have a small fee.
-The fee stands as a symbol that should make you think and consider if your film really is what we are looking for in this edition.
-That is why it is important to compare your film to all the rules, terms, criteria and descriptions on this page.
-If we wouldn't place a fee we would receive too many films that do not even apply to any of the rules, criteria and terms that we have set.
+The submission fees stand as a symbol that should make you think and consider if your film really is what we are looking for in this edition.
+That is why it is important to compare your film to all the rules, terms, criteria, and descriptions on this page.
+If we wouldn't place a fee, we would receive too many films that do not even apply to any of the rules, criteria, and terms that we have set.
 Besides that, the fee that you pay supports the film festival.

-discrimination, and racism to anyone.
-Rather films that study, try to create understanding and give voice.
+We do not accept films that spread hate or division, polarization, (confirmation) bias, cherry-picking, discrimination, and racism to anyone.
+We would rather accept films that study, try to create understanding, and give voice.